HolyCorn-Software/system/system-changes.md

 .

-Improved faculty static server by:
-    Adding support for wildcard directories
-    Corrected minor bug affecting requests that have additional parameters
+Corrected minor bug with faculty-faculty connections, and made it more stable Removed unnecessary logging